JasperHof/JasperHof.github.io/pages/index.md

 # Welcome to LDAK-KVIK

-LDAK-KVIK is a method for mixed-model association analysis for genome-wide association studies.
-LDAK-KVIK is highly efficient, and offer a high power to detect trait-associated loci
+**LDAK-KVIK** is a method for mixed-model association analysis for genome-wide association studies.
+LDAK-KVIK is highly efficient, and offer a high power to detect trait-associated loci.

 ## Features